delisimedia/Scriptoria/README.md

      <img src="Img/banner.png" alt="Splash Screen of Scriptoria" width="1000" height="500">
    </div>

-# Scriptoria: AI Integrated Text-Based Video Editing Companion and versatile EReader.
+# Scriptoria: AI Integrated Text-Based Video Editing Companion and analytical EReader.
 ## Featuring theme centered highlighting, annotating, script creation.
 Gemini API Integration

 Scriptoria is primarily designed to create a text-based workflow for video editors that involves using an LLM to structure video captions into an interactive HTML text transcript.
 The transcript can then be marked up and arranged into a script to aide with video outlining and narrative structuring via theme-based highlighting, tagging, and note taking.
 There is functionality that allows for your script to easily link back with captions in Adobe Premiere Pro, and a customized Gemini API assistant.
 There is also a robust filtering system to make it easy to find and locate specific highlights according to theme, tags, favorite, and used (whether it has been used yet in the video) status.